-16.13 In the event of buyer’s justified cancellation due to the Seller’s default, Buyer is released from all future benefits under the Agreement.
-In addition, neither party has any additional claims against each other as a result of the termination.
+16.13 In the event of the buyer’s justified cancellation due to the Seller’s default, the Buyer is released from all future benefits under the Agreement.
+In addition, neither party has any additional claims against the other as a result of the termination.

-lost or deferred sales, loss of data or costs for data recovery, freight costs and other consequential losses or indirect losses.
-Buyer’s expenses on labour as well as expenses incurred in
+lost or deferred sales, loss of data or costs for data recovery, freight costs, and other consequential losses or indirect losses.
+Buyer’s expenses on labor as well as expenses incurred in

-replacement of the defective Product is also not covered.
-This applies regardless of whether buyer withdraws or maintains the purchase.
+the replacement of the defective Product are also not covered.
+This applies regardless of whether the buyer withdraws or maintains the purchase.

-16.16 If it is found that buyer’s complaint is not justified, the Seller is entitled to recover the costs incurred by buyer’s complaint against the Seller.
+16.16 If it is found that the buyer’s complaint is not justified, the Seller is entitled to recover the costs incurred by the buyer’s complaint against the Seller.

 17. Common rules on any deficiencies and/or delays

-17.4 The Seller is under no circumstances responsible for buyer’s use of the services provided by the Seller.
-Buyer is obligated to exempt the Seller from any claims raised by third parties against the Seller, originating from or linked to the Seller’s services or supplies to buyer, and which are outside the limits of the above mentioned amount and type.
+17.4 The Seller is under no circumstances responsible for the buyer’s use of the services provided by the Seller.
+Buyer is obligated to exempt the Seller from any claims raised by third parties against the Seller, originating from or linked to the Seller’s services or supplies to buy, and which are outside the limits of the above-mentioned amount and type.

 18.1 Liability.
 Each party is responsible for its own actions and omissions under Danish law with the restrictions resulting from the Agreement.